-A liver transplant involves removing a cancerous liver and replacing it with a healthy one from a donor.
+A liver transplant involves removing a cancerous liver and replacing it with a healthy liver from a donor.

-A liver transplant may be suitable for you if:
+A liver transplant may be suitable for you if you:

-- you only have a single tumour less than 5cm (50mm) in diameter
+- only have a single tumour less than 5cm (50mm) in diameter

-- you have three or fewer small tumours, each less than 3cm (30mm)
+- have 3 or fewer small tumours, each less than 3cm (30mm)

-- you have responded exceptionally well to other treatments, with no evidence of tumour growth for six months
+- have responded exceptionally well to other treatments, with no evidence of tumour growth for 6 months

 If you have multiple tumours or a tumour larger than 5cm, the risk of the cancer returning is usually so high that a liver transplant will be of no benefit.